rakshitsharma3103/ChatBuzz--ChatApp/README.md

 # ChatBuzz--ChatApp
 Introducing ChatBuzz, the real-time messaging platform built with the MERN stack and Socket.IO technology.
 Seamlessly blending MongoDB, Express.js, React, and Node.js, this app offers a modern and intuitive user experience for effortless communication.
+Used hashing to hash password of user to increase the safety of users.

 # MERN Stack Real-Time ChatAPP